-hepatitis is the swelling, known as inflammation of the liver, and has many different causes. hepatitis can be caused by chemicals that are toxic to the liver, heavy drinking, known as alcoholic hepatitis, some immune conditions, or by one of a group of viruses, known as the hepatitis viruses, which include hepatitis a, b, and c.
+Hepatitis is swelling known as inflammation of the liver and has many different causes.
+Hepatitis can be caused by chemicals that are toxic to the liver, heavy drinking, known as alcoholic hepatitis, some immune conditions, or by one of a group of viruses, known as the hepatitis viruses, which include Hepatitis A, B, and C.

-this is the test that we conduct at p&s chemist. the antibody test works in a very simple way. if you have ever come into contact with the hepatitis c virus, your body will produce antibodies to try and fight the infection. if antibodies are detected in this test, then a second more advanced test will be performed.
+This is the test that we conduct at P&S Chemist.
+The antibody test works in a very simple way.
+If you have ever come into contact with the Hepatitis C virus, your body will produce antibodies to try and fight the infection.
+If antibodies are detected in this test, then a second more advanced PCR (RNA) test will be performed.

-new treatments that are available on the nhs can cure hepatitis c in almost everyone who takes them and are easy to take. the new treatments do not contain interferon, and consist entirely of pills (no injections), and are now much shorter, only lasting 8-12 weeks.
+New treatments that are available on the NHS can cure Hepatitis C in almost everyone who takes them and are easy to take.
+The new treatments do not contain interferon, consisting entirely of pills (no injections), and are now much shorter, only lasting 8-12 weeks.

-treatment is available through the nhs, with a government agreed with the target of eliminating hepatitis c by 2030. however, not all treatment services run perfectly, so if you are having trouble getting treatment please call the hepatitis c trust's national helpline on 020 7089 6221.
+Treatment is available through the NHS, with a government-agreed target of eliminating Hepatitis C by 2030.
+However, not all treatment services run perfectly, so if you are having trouble getting treatment please call the Hepatitis C Trust's National Helpline on 020 7089 6221.

 Is Everyone Around Me at Risk?

 The simple answer is no. People around you are only at risk if their blood comes into contact with your blood.
 This is not as easy as it sounds.
 As long as you are not sharing drug, piercing, or tattooing equipment the risk to others is extremely low.
 Some precautions might be keeping toothbrushes and razors separate from family or friends, and being careful to mop up any blood spills.

 You cannot catch hepatitis c from hugging, kissing, sharing cutlery, and shaking hands, as these actions will not transmit the virus.